 Anxiety is like a rocking chair, it gives you something to do, but it won’t take you very far.
-When we become anxious, we can easily miss out on hidden things and on what is really important.
 It was anxiety that caused Martha to be pre-occupied with the unimportant (preparing the perfect meal), instead of sitting to listen attentively at the feet of Jesus with her sister Mary.
 Jesus went on and said to Martha (Luke 10), “There is only ONE thing worth being concerned about.
 Mary has discovered it, and it will not be taken away from her.”
-From Mary’s story alone we learn at least two things:

 - Fear not life.
 Why?
 “For I am the way the truth and the life” – John 14:6